quii/learn-go-with-tests/math.md

 clock - the parameters to whatever builds the SVG - are the `x2` and `y2` attributes.
 We'll need an X and a Y for each of the hands of the clock.

-Another thing to note about SVGs: the origin - point (0,0) - is at the _top left_ hand corner, not the _bottom left_ as we might expect.

 I _could_ think about more parameters - the radius of the clockface circle, the size of the SVG, the colours of the hands, their shape, etc... but it's better to start off by solving a simple, concrete problem with a simple, concrete solution, and then to start adding parameters to make it generalised.

-So we'll say that every clock has a centre of (150, 150), and that the hour hand is 50 long, the minute hand is 80 long and the second hand is 90 long.
+So we'll say that
+- every clock has a centre of (150, 150)
+- the hour hand is 50 long
+- the minute hand is 80 long
+- the second hand is 90 long.

+A thing to note about SVGs: the origin - point (0,0) - is at the _top left_ hand corner, not the _bottom left_ as we might expect.
+It'll be important to remember this when we're working out where what numbers to plug in to our lines.

 Finally, I'm not deciding _how_ to construct the SVG - we could use a template from the [`text/template`][texttemplate] package, or we could just send bytes into